chenxu2394/liblsqecc-minetest/README.md

 ## 2. Prerequisite

-The code has been tested on the minetest(luanti) of verion 5.11.0, on macOS 15.3.1
+The code has been tested on the minetest(luanti) of verion 5.11.0, on macOS 15.3.1 and Ubuntu 24.04.2 LTS.

 The map version is 29 according to the [minetest documentation](https://github.com/luanti-org/luanti/blob/master/doc/world_format.md)